aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|+3
 |Save|-|

-**Description**: Animate a plant with at least a size "medium", the plant serves and fights faithfully for the one who animated it.
+**Description**: Animate a plant with at least a size "medium".
+The plant serves and fights faithfully for the one who animated it.
 The plant becomes a level III plant and can communicate with its summoner and other sentient plants.
 At the end of the spell, the plant becomes a normal plant again.

 **Special**:

 - Animate Plant can instead be used to summon a [Wooden Doll](monsters-npcs/constructs.md#wooden-doll-lesser) of an equivalent level of an animated plant.
 In this case the spell functions like the [Animate Golem](#animate-golem), except for wooden dolls.
 - You can only have one summon at any one time.

-**Upcast**: For every MP dice added above 3 (12MP dice for global), the summon gains two levels.
+**Upcast**: For every MP dice added above 3 (6 MP dice for global), the summon gains two levels.
+At 4 MP dice one can animate a plant of up to "large" size.
+At 6 MP dice, one can animate a plant of up to "huge" size.

 **Global**: The plant is animated for 1 week (an extra week for every 2MP dice above 6) and the spell does not require concentration.
-If at least 12MP dice are used, the plant is forever animated.
+If at least 12 MP dice are used, the plant is forever animated.

 (Summon spell rating is controversial)